unibo-spe/spe-slides/content/12-multiplatform/_index.md

 │   ├── __init__.py
 │   ├── jvm
 │   │   ├── __init__.py         # this is where JPype is loaded
-│   │   └── csv.jar             # this the Fat-JAR of the JVM-based library
+│   │   └── csv.jar             # this is the Fat-JAR of the JVM-based library
 │   └── python.py
 ├── requirements.txt
 └── test